Vic232323/isEven/README.md

 # isEven

-## the best way i have find to deal with javascript weird behaviour
+## the best way i found to deal with javascript weird behaviour